railwayapp/docs/src/pages/reference/priority-boarding.md

 In Discord, open up any channel, enter `/beta`, and follow the prompts.

-You should now have access to the `#priority-boarding` channel and you should also see that your Account Settings now display a new Priority Boarding status.
+You should now have access to the `#priority-boarding` channel.
+You should also see that your Account Settings now display a new Priority Boarding status.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1666372408/docs/priority-boarding-settings_wvvza4.png"
 alt="Screenshot of Account Settings - Priority Boarding"